 It is hard to overstate the positive effect that digitised records and comprehensive electronic medical records could have on our health system, with measurable improvements to clinical outcomes and a reduction in administrative tasks.
 Now more than ever, digital services enable Trusts to communicate virtually to ensure continuity of care during these challenging times.

 Wellbeing’s Euroking Maternity Information System (MIS) provides a comprehensive and intuitive platform for healthcare professionals involved in the delivery of maternity services.
-This centralised record-keeping can help maternity services up and down the country transition seamlessly to virtual appointments, enabling users to easily access medical records and obtain information relating to patients during pregnancy.
+This centralised record-keeping patient software can help maternity services up and down the country transition seamlessly to virtual appointments, enabling users to easily access medical records and obtain information relating to patients during pregnancy.
 The information can also be integrated with other disciplines, allowing multidisciplinary teams to have access to the same records and collaborate on the best care management plan for each pregnancy.

 Euroking also features additional modules such as Intrapartum fetal monitoring which delivers safer care for women by providing real-time electronic monitoring of observations during labour, Community Offline, a mobile system that facilitates effective care in the community, and Personal Health Records to empower women with access to their maternity records and removes paper-led processes in support of the Better Births Initiative and paperless mission.